Peach Bottom Nuclear Generating Station

-The Peach Bottom Atomic Power Station is an American nuclear power plant that is located 50 mi southeast of Harrisburg in Peach Bottom Township, York County, Pennsylvania.
+The Peach Bottom Atomic Power Station, branded as the Peach Bottom Clean Energy Center, is an American nuclear power plant that is located 35 mi northeast of Baltimore and 50 mi southeast of Harrisburg in Peach Bottom Township, York County, Pennsylvania.
 Situated close to the Susquehanna River, it is three miles north of the Maryland border.

 History

-The Philadelphia Electric Company (later "PECO") was a pioneer in the commercial nuclear industry when it ordered Peach Bottom 1 in 1958.
-The U.S.'s first nuclear power plant (the Shippingport Reactor) had gone on line a year earlier.
+The Philadelphia Electric Company (later "PECO") was a pioneer in the commercial nuclear industry when it ordered Peach Bottom Unit 1 in 1958.
+The U.S.'s first nuclear power plant (the Shippingport Atomic Power Station) had gone on-line a year earlier.
 Peach Bottom Unit 1 was an experimental helium-cooled, graphite-moderated reactor.
 The reactor was fueled by a mixed ^{232}Th-^{235}U fuel.
 It operated from 1966 to 1974.
-Peach Bottom 2 and 3, General Electric boiling water reactors, went on-line in 1974, and are still in operation on the 620-acre (2.5 km^{2}) site today.
+Peach Bottom Units 2 and 3, General Electric boiling water reactors, went on-line in 1974, and are still in operation on the 620-acre (2.5 km^{2}) site today.
 Both Units 2 and 3, originally rated at 3,514 megawatts thermal (MW_{th}), equivalent to about 1,180 megawatts of electricity (MW_{e}) each, were uprated to 4,016 megawatts thermal (MW_{th}), equivalent to about 1,382 megawatts net of electricity (MW_{e}) each in 2018.
 Units 2 and 3 were originally licensed to operate until 2013 and 2014, respectively.
 Their licenses were extended until 2033 and 2034 and then, in 2020 they were extended to 2053 and 2054.

 Peach Bottom is currently operated by Constellation Energy (formerly a division of PECO's parent company, Exelon, and before that it was known as Baltimore Gas and Electric (BG&E), the oldest gas utility in the country) and is jointly owned by Constellation (50%) and Public Service Enterprise Group (PSEG) Power LLC (formerly Public Service Electric and Gas) (50%).

 Peach Bottom was one of the plants analyzed in the NUREG-1150 safety analysis study.